kccaterworld/kccaterworld/README.md

 | ----------- | ------------------------------------ | ------------------------------------ | --------------------------- |

 ## 🔭 Current Major Projects:
-As of June 2025, I will have finished my [Intro to Computer Science Course](https://github.com/kccaterworld/kcater70IntroToCS) and will be starting AP Computer Science in the fall.
+I finished my [Intro to Computer Science Course](https://github.com/kccaterworld/kcater70IntroToCS) in June 2025 and will be starting AP Computer Science in September 2025.

 I'll make an APCS repository when the time comes, there's no need to make a repository that'll be empty all summer.